sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/software_setup-Python.md

+!!! attention
+	If you are working with a Raspberry Pi and are using the new Bookworm distribution of the Raspberry Pi OS, refer to [these instructions](https://www.raspberrypi.com/documentation/computers/os.html#python-on-raspberry-pi) to setup a virtual environment.

+	Make sure to include the --system-site-packages flag:python3 -m venv <name of virtual environment> --system-site-packages

+	Then it is possible to install the packages using pip.

 In addition to the package provided here, we have written a Python script that allows you to visualize the XRP in real time.
 Download via the button below.